 \end{thm}

 Our main result regards the ``window'' of extinction.
-It is not difficult to see that for $\BARW$ on the complete graph on $n$ vertices, the number of particles will oscillate for a long time around the value $\eq : = \frac{\log \lambda}{\lambda} n$.
-Our next result considers how long it takes the process to go extinct, once it has been conditioned to do so; that is, how many steps did it take the process to reach $0$ particles, at the last excursion it made below the equilibrium point $\frac{\log \lambda}{\lambda} n$.
+It is not difficult to see that for $\mathsf{BARW}$ on the complete graph on $n$ vertices, the number of particles will oscillate for a long time around the value $\mathrm{eq}: = \frac{\log\lambda}{\lambda} n$.
+We call it the \textit{quasi-stable} state, which is obtained by solving for the state $x$ such that $\mathbb{E}[ X_1 | X_0 =x] =x$.
+Below it the chain has an upward drift whereas there is a downward drift if the chain goes above the quasi-stable state.
+Our next result considers how long it takes the process to go extinct, once it has been conditioned to do so; that is, how many steps did it take the process to reach $0$ particles, at the last excursion it made below the equilibrium point $\frac{\log\lambda}{\lambda} n$?

-\begin{thm} For every $\lambda >1$ and $0 < \eps < \tfrac{\log \lambda}{\lambda}$, there exists $C = C(\lambda, \eps) > 0$ such that the following holds for all $n \in \N$.
+\begin{thm} For every $\lambda>1$ and $0 < \varepsilon< \frac{\log\lambda }{\lambda}$, there exists $C = C(\lambda, \varepsilon) > 0$ such that the following holds for all $n \in\mathbb{N}$.

-Consider $\BARW$ on the complete graph on $n$ vertices and let $X_t = |B_t|$ be the number of particles at time $t$.
+Consider $\mathsf{BARW}$ on the complete graph on $n$ vertices, and let $X_t = |B_t|$ be the number of particles at time $t$.
 Let

-Then for each $0 \leq x < \tfrac{\log \lambda}{\lambda} n - \eps n$,
+Then for each $0 \leq x < \frac{\log\lambda}{\lambda} n - \varepsilon n$,

 \end{thm}